- TrendKite Platform

 Sharing a dashboards with every user in the account is as easy as a few clicks.
 Dashboards are only shareable as Full Access, meaning that if you share a dashboard, each user in your account will be able to view and modify the dashboard.
 When you share a dashboard you will also being sharing the associated searches, with full access, by default.
 Also keep in mind that if you delete a shared dashboard, it will be removed from everyone else’s user as well.

 Aside from the added ability to collaborate across your team, shared dashboards function the same as your own, making them easy to modify and report off of.
 Just remember, any adjustments you make to a dashboard shared with you will reflect in the original creator's user too.

 Editing a Dashboard

-You can change the search or date-range of all of the widgets in your dashboard at any time, by returning to the steps above via "Edit Dashboard".
-Make sure you turn on "Apply to All Metrics" before you save.
+You can change the search, adjust your filters, or edit the date-range of all of the widgets in your dashboard at any time, by returning to the steps above via "Edit Dashboard" or "Edit Date Range".